 14. Use black contractor bags in an emergency to cover broken or blown out windows from earthquakes, etc.

-15. Fill a black contractor bag up with water, sit it in the sun for a while and then hang it from a sturdy branch to use for a shower.
+15. Instead of shivering in cold water, fill a black contractor bag up with water, sit it in the sun for a while, then hang it from a sturdy branch to use for a shower.

-16. Use a black contractor bag in an emergency to collect rain water.
+16. In addition, use a black contractor bag in an emergency to collect rain water.

 17. Cache your food scraps out of an animals reaching by putting them in a contractor bag and hanging it from a tree.